40 of the Top Christmas Gifts Over the Years!

 39.)
 2002 – Beyblades

 A Japanese toy that came out with spinning tops.
 Beyblades were used by kids all over the world.
 They would have battles between the two spinning tops.
-Eventually, they would hold Beyblade competitions with thousand of spectators.
+Eventually, they would hold Beyblade competitions with thousands of spectators.

 40.)
 2005 – Xbox 360